 Moussaka is a hearty dish that is full of flavor, so I like to keep it simple and serve it with a fresh side salad.
 If you are looking for a fuller meal, a side of Mediterranean Tomato Brown Rice Pilaf or Cilantro Lime Cauliflower Rice would work really well!

 Lasagna and moussaka definitely have their similarities with the layers of ground meat, bechamel sauce and tomatoes.
 The main difference is that eggplant replaces pasta sheets which changes the texture of the dish and makes it low carb.

 Yes, you can make this moussaka ahead of time!
 Simply assemble fully and cover in the fridge until ready to bake.
 Add 5 to 10 minutes to the cooking time.

 If this eggplant moussaka brings back memories of a time you’ve eaten before, I hope you try my quicker version of the recipe.
-And if this recipe sound interesting for you to try, I promise you won’t be disappointed!
+And if this recipe sounds interesting for you to try, I promise you won’t be disappointed!

-For more mediterranean recipes, check out:
+For more Mediterranean recipes, check out:

 If you’ve tried this healthy-ish feel good Easy Eggplant Moussaka recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!